felixlopz/hubrise-test-task/content/apps/uber-eats/en/push-catalog.md

 ## Automatic Catalog Push

-Uber Eats Bridge can automatically push your HubRise catalog into Uber Eats every time it is updated on HubRise.
+Uber Eats Bridge can automatically push your catalog to Uber Eats every time it is updated on HubRise.
 By default, this option is turned off.
 You can enable it by following these steps:

 1. Log in to your HubRise account.
 1. Select the HubRise account and location connected with your Uber Eats store.